Marcelovk/nodedockdns/README.md

 Start your docker containers with --dns pointing to your docker0 interface

-from your docker machine ping the hostname of the container to see if is working
+From your docker host ping the hostname of the container to see if is working, and from containers ping other containers.

 **Example script**